juwei-w/Programming-Fundamentals/Starter-Kit-master (Part 2)/PART2.md

 6. Limit zombie_count <= 5, rows_ & columns_ >= 3 ✅
 7. Prompt to replay when game over ✅
 8. Different game difficulties ✅
+9. Create a new game object (spike, deals damage to alien when being approached) ✅
-9. Fixed arrow inputs and looping problem ✅
+10. Fixed arrow inputs and looping problem ✅

 -- Jia Hen --
 1. Pods targets ONE closest zombie (maybe can save zombie position when creating) ✅